JaGeo/IR/README.md

 Information about the Author
 --------

---J. George (RWTH Aachen University)
+-J. George (RWTH Aachen University)

---PI during the development of the code: R. Dronskowski, RWTH Aachen University
+-PI during the development of the code: R. Dronskowski, RWTH Aachen University